 Employers must identify hazards and assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
 This must be done in consultation with health and safety representatives, if any, and employees, so far as is reasonably practicable.

-These guideline - Managing the risk of COVID-19 exposure: abattoirs and meat processing industry - is a tool to assist premises when completing your COVID-19 Safety Plans.
+These guidelines are tool to assist you when completing your COVID-19 Safety Plans.
 It provides information on the risks, responsibilities and controls for consideration when taking into account the local environment.

 Incident Action Plan (IAP)